tvtaerum/cGANs_housekeeping/README.md

 ## cGANs with embedding in images - housekeeping
 ### Housekeeping python code for training and utilizing cGans with embedding.

 In particular I thank Jason Brownlee for his brilliant work and tutorials at https://machinelearningmastery.com (citations below in project), Iván de Paz Centeno for his work on face detection at https://github.com/ipazc/mtcnn, and  Jeff Heaton for his insights on embedding at https://www.youtube.com/user/HeatonResearch.
-It took me more than a year digging into GANs on the Internet to finally land on a group of programmers and instructors whose code work is complete and run 'out of the box' (except for system related issues) and they also do a wonderful job of explaining why their streams work.
+It took me more than a year digging into GANs on the Internet to finally find programmers and instructors whose code work is complete and run 'out of the box' (except for system related issues) and they also do a wonderful job of explaining why their streams work.
 The ones I mention here are not the only instructors I found who are very impressive but they are the source of insights for this presentation.
-The description which follows should be considered a branch/fork of Jason Brownlee's work on "vector arithmetic with faces".
+The description which follows can be considered a branch/fork of Jason Brownlee's work on "vector arithmetic with faces".

 ### Motivation for housekeeping:
 Major issues with GANs include mode collapse and unscheduled interruptions of long running programs.
 Even the best GAN program can leave a person scratching their head wondering why their "minor" changes resulted in various forms of mode collapse.
 In particular, the user might discover there are no obvious solutions to bad initial randomized values, no obvious way to start a stream from where it left off, no apparent explanation for generated images which are fuzzy and obscure, warning messages that suddenly show up and cannot be turned off, and no obvious ways to vectorize generated images when embedding is employed.